 Enumerations are represented by a box shape similar to Class, but annotated with a "1,2.." symbol in the top left corner.
 Enumeration Literals (possible values) are listed below the enumeration class name.

 B.4 Generalization

-Generalizations are represented by a line (shown in red in Figure 9), with open triangle at the end of the source, or more general, object.
+Generalizations are represented by a red line, with open triangle at the end of the source, or more general, object.

 B.5 Composition